TrevorStubbs/SalmonCookies/README.md

     - a 'private' page (`order-processing.html`) that shows the list of pending orders and the order details.

 # Day 4
-1. Use a `<fieldset>` to create an HTML form
+1. Use a `<fieldset>` to create an HTML form--
-1. Upon submission of the form create an event handler that creates a new instance of a store location that appends to the table upon form submission.
+1. Upon submission of the form create an event handler that creates a new instance of a store location that appends to the table upon form submission.--
-1. Use the constructor function to determine the input fields
+1. Use the constructor function to determine the input fields--
 1. Find a way to make the code more DRY
-1. use HTML Validation
+1. use HTML Validation--
-1. Make sure code follow single responsibility rule.
+1. Make sure code follow single responsibility rule. -- Stretch Goals:
-Stretch Goals:
 - Give your input form functionality to update the data for a location that is already in the table.
     - use `if` statement to test whether the inputted location already exists.